JoeyLemur/bbcsfxdl/README.md

 ## Usage
 - This was developed on Ruby 2.5, and requires the sqlite3 gem.
-- Two items need your attention in 3_downloads.rb -- path to store downloaded files (DLDIR), and the amount of data to download per run.
+- Two items need your attention in 3_downloads.rb -- path to store downloaded files (DLDIR), and the amount of data to download per run (DOWNLOAD_LIMIT).

 - Run 1_import.rb first to set up the database.
 - Run 2_getsize.rb second to download the file size of each file and store in the database.